Map of Galapagos painting and poster

 Galapagos Map

-As a long time painter of maps, my Galapagos Map was inevitable!
-Because when I was a tiny girl 50 years ago, my dad read me a book about evolution which had pictures of all the wonderful creatures of Galapagos.
-It’s the place which inspired Charles Darwin to understand natural selection – the mechanism of evolution.
-The images in this book coupled with my father’s enthusiasm for the natural world stayed with me and grew!
-It had been a lifelong ambition to visit the ‘Enchanted Isles’, Finally, in December 2016 we visited the archipelago.
-It’s a big trip!
-It lies 600 miles west of Ecuador in the Pacific Ocean.
+As a long-time painter of maps, my Galapagos Map was inevitable!
+When I was a tiny girl more than 50 years ago, my dad read me a book about evolution which had pictures of all the wonderful creatures of Galapagos.
+It's the place which inspired Charles Darwin to understand natural selection - the mechanism of evolution.
+The images in this book coupled with my father's enthusiasm for the natural world stayed with me - and blossomed!
+It had been a lifelong ambition to visit the 'Enchanted Isles', Finally, in 2016 we visited the archipelago.

 The Galapagos Islands are astonishing.
 They are volcanic in origin, and their geographical position between cold ocean currents, and yet slap bang on the equator is unique.
 They were isolated from humans until 1535, and over millions of years many endemic species evolved.
 It is now a UNESCO World Heritage site and tourism is tightly controlled to minimise human impact on delicate ecosystems.
 Only certain places can be visited between certain hours by a strict quota of people per day, and you can only go with a qualified guide.
 Straying from paths is forbidden.
 You have to respect the creatures who live there.